Doctor of Dental Medicine (DMD)

 |GPA calculations||Domestic Applicants||International Applicants*|

-For 2014 entry, all domestic applicants to the Doctor of Dental Medicine (DMD) are required to have their bachelor degree assessed, and Grade Point Average (GPA) calculated, by the UAC through its Qualifications Assessment Service (QAS) in 2014.
+For 2015 entry, all domestic applicants to the Doctor of Dental Medicine (DMD) are required to have their bachelor degree assessed, and Grade Point Average (GPA) calculated, by the UAC through its Qualifications Assessment Service (QAS) prior to appliation.

 Standard applicants must have a minimum GPA of 5 to be considered eligible for entry; rural applicants must have a minimum GPA of 4.5 to be considered eligible for entry.

 Please see the Admissions Guide for further details.

 You do not need to have your qualifications assessed by UAC.
 Your GPA will be calculated by the University of Sydney.
 You must provide your record of academic achievement (e.g. transcripts) with your online application form.